Biogas plants: flexible production of renewable energy from biomass

 Objectively, biogas is considered a flammable byproduct of the anaerobic fermentation of organic matter.
 Biogas is one of the most flexible elements in the mix of renewable energies.
 It can be stored in the form of heat or electricity so that the energy can be used when it is needed.
 This flexibility makes biogas an ideal supplement to solar or wind energy, which both fluctuate in reliability and are difficult to regulate.

 Vogelsang provides reliable components for the economic production of biogas.
 From pump technology to maceration, disintegration technology and solid matter feeding systems, Vogelsang offers a comprehensive portfolio of biogas technology for the entire range of fermentation.
 This is why we see ourselves as partners in the biogas sector.
 Together with our customers, we are continuously developing our biogas technology, adapting it to ongoing changes in the underlying conditions to deliver solutions for the efficient production of biogas.
 An important aspect of this is the individual analysis of every single biogas plant.
-This is the only way to find and fully exploit potential for optimization.
+This is the only way to find and fully realize potential for optimization.

 Optimize your biogas plant with Vogelsang